chartjs/Chart.js/docs/general/data-structures.md

 data: [{x:'Sales', y:20}, {x:'Revenue', y:10}]
 ```

 This is also the internal format used for parsed data.
 Property names are matched to scale-id.
 In this mode, parsing can be disabled by specifying `parsing: false` at chart options or dataset.
-If parsing is disabled, data must be in the formats the associated chart type and scales use internally.
+If parsing is disabled, data must be sorted and in the formats the associated chart type and scales use internally.

 ## Object